-Having worked on COMMUNARDS’ ‘Red’ opus which spawned a rather fabulous cover of ‘Never Can Say Goodbye’, Stephen Hague was often a willing conspirator in aiding Somerville’s reputation as a falsetto Karaoke machine with hits like ‘You Make Me Feel (Mighty Real)’, ‘To Love Somebody’ and ‘Hurt So Good’.
+Having worked on COMMUNARDS’ ‘Red’ opus which spawned a rather fabulous cover of ‘Never Can Say Goodbye’, Stephen Hague was often a willing conspirator in aiding Somerville’s reputation as a falsetto Karaoke machine.
 However, ‘Heaven Here On Earth’ was a beautifully sumptuous layered self-composition from Somerville that was one of the best tracks on his debut solo offering ‘Read My Lips’.
 The staccato voice samples towards the song’s conclusion provided an enticing lift.

 MARC ALMOND A Lover Spurned (1990)

-Available on the album ‘Enchanted’ via EMI Records
+Available on the album ‘Hits & Pieces’ via Universal Music

 BANDERAS This Is Your Life (1991)

-BANDERAS were vocalist Caroline Buckley and instrumentalist Sally Herbert who had been a member of COMMUNARDS’ live band.
-One of Hague’s most under rated productions, ‘This Is Your Life’ with its sample from GRACE JONES ‘Crack Attack’ had a distinct Pet Shop Girls behavioural vibe to it.
+BANDERAS were vocalist Caroline Buckley and instrumentalist Sally Herbert and ‘This Is Your Life’ with its sample from GRACE JONES ‘Crack Attack’ had a distinct Pet Shop Girls behavioural vibe to it.
 There was also the added bonus of Johnny Marr on rhythm guitar plus a terrific middle eight section featuring Bernard Sumner on backing vocals before an emotive synth solo.
-“There is no rehearsal, no second chance” sang Buckley and Sumner rather prophetically as there were no more hits…
+“There is no rehearsal, no second chance” sang Buckley and Sumner rather prophetically as there were sadly to be no more hits…

 Available on the album ‘Ripe’ via London Records